 A sensory bin is a great hands-on activity to do at home that is fun, educational, and allows you to get a little messy!
-Watch the video above from Oak Learners teacher Emma or follow the instructions below to create your own sensory bin using flour and water.
+Watch the video below from Oak Learners teacher Emma or follow the instructions below to create your own sensory bin using flour and water.

 - A large bin